yangtau/csapp/notes/virtual-memory.md

 #### Segregated free list

  Different free lists for different size classes.
+When the allocator needs a block of size n, it searches the appropriate free list first.
+If it cannot find one that fits, than it searches the next list, and so on.

+- Segregated fits

+  Each list contains potentially different -size blocks whose sizes are members of size classes.

+- Buddy System

 #### Blocks sorted by size

   using a balanced tree with pointers within each free blocks, and the length used as a key.